mcollina/hyperemitter/docs/cli-tool.md

 ## HyperEmitter - Using The CLI Tool
 HyperEmitter comes with a nice CLI to work with other remote HyperEmitter.
 Also, it is really useful for debugging.

-To get started, save the messages defined above in a file called `messages.proto`, and in a shell run:

 ```bash
 $ hypem --db db --port 1234 fixture/messages.proto
 listening on 1234 127.0.0.1